usethesource/salix/README.md

 	  return model;
 	}
 ```
-Note that the `+=` and `-=` notation seems to suggest we're doing mutation of the model here, this is not the case: Rascal's assignments will create a new model and assign it to the model variable.
+Note that the `+=` and `-=` notation seems to suggest we're doing in-place mutation of the model here, this is not the case (even if the model is a tuple or constructor): Rascal's assignments will create a new model and assign it to the model variable.

 With the model and the `update` function in place, we can now define a view as follows: